Hotel Management - My Biggest Mistake

 Enjoy this?
 Sign up for our newsletter here :)

 People can learn a lot from your mistakes.
 However, many hotel leaders seem to be hesitant to share theirs.
-The fact is, sharing past and present mistakes can truly help strengthen your relationship with your peers and minimize the chances of your team making the same errors.
+The fact is, sharing past and present mistakes can help strengthen your relationship with your peers and minimize the chances of your team making the same errors.

 This leads to the question: How vulnerable are you with your team?

-It was a busy Saturday in the peak of summer, and the hotel was fully booked.
+It was a busy Saturday at the peak of summer, and the hotel was fully booked.
 Among the reservations, we had a jacuzzi suite reserved for a wedding couple.
 I had the delightful task of decorating the room in the afternoon with the help of the bride's mom and dad.
 We carefully arranged rose petals, crafted towel art, and set up champagne and a bubble bath – the works.

-The room looked absolutely gorgeous.
+The room looked gorgeous.

 Suddenly, my phone buzzed with a call, waking me up from my sleep.